Jingjing-NLP/VOLT/README.md

 The WMT-14 En-de translation data can be downloaed via the running scripts.

+For TED X-EN data, you can download at [x-EN](https://drive.google.com/drive/folders/1FNH7cXFYWWnUdH2LyUFFRYmaWYJJveKy?usp=sharing).
-For TED, you can download at [TED](https://drive.google.com/drive/folders/1FNH7cXFYWWnUdH2LyUFFRYmaWYJJveKy?usp=sharing).
+For TED EN-X data, you can download at [EN-X](https://drive.google.com/drive/u/1/folders/1du13KQG6JM9u1JLhnS47Pu4BQtfP2AK3)

 # Citation